Search

 Tipping etiquette and costs

 Tipping is a way of life in Egypt, and a great way to show your appreciation.
 If in doubt, tip.
-5-10 Egyptian pounds is considered polite in cafes and expect to pay 10% of the bill in restaurants.
-It is considered polite to leave 5-10 Egyptian pounds for the shoe attendant at a mosque.
-On our group tours in Egypt a tipping kitty will be included for all included activities, accommodation and meals so you do not need to worry about it.
+A minimum of 10% of the bill is considered polite in cafes and expected to pay in restaurants.
+It is considered polite to tip the shoe attendant at a mosque.
+On some group tours in Egypt, a tipping kitty will be included for all included activities, accommodation and meals, so you do not need to worry about it.
+Always check with your tour guide, but feel free to tip regardless.

-Don’t get carried away with the art of the haggle, and be mindful that not all stallholders accept haggling, especially bakeries and other fresh food stall.
+Don’t get carried away with the art of the haggle, though!
+For example, bakeries and other food stalls that sell fresh products will not be open to bargaining.

 Part of the excitement and adventure of travel is meeting new people and listening to their stories.
 It is always worth asking the seller about the products they are selling.
 Their story will add something to yours when you are showing off your bargains to your friends at home.